Gregor Mendel is the father of genetics. He:

 Fisher’s analysis said there was only a 1 in 2000 chance that Mendel’s results were the fully reported results of real experiments.

 The controversy begun by Fisher continues to this day, with a steady stream of publications seeking to give reasons for Mendel’s results.
 One possibility is that results from ‘bad’ experiments were discarded to leave only the results of ‘good’ experiments.
 Another is that the results arose from an unconscious bias on the part of the experimenters.

 Gregor Mendel was unaware of the new science of genetics which he had founded, and unaware of any future controversies.
 He died of a kidney disease, aged 61, on January 6, 1884.

 Author of this page: The Doc

-Images of Mendel digitally enhanced and colorized by this website.
+Images of scientists digitally enhanced and colorized by this website.

 © All rights reserved.